Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-We begin by examining the electronic structure of the NbSe$_{2}$/CrBr$_{3}$/NbSe$_{2}$ trilayer heterostructure using first-principles calculations (see Methods and Supplementary Material).
+We begin by examining the electronic structure of the NbSe$_{2}$/CrBr$_{3}$/NbSe$_{2}$ trilayer heterostructure using first-principles calculations \cite{SM}.
 The atomic structure of the heterostructure with the lowest energy is illustrated in Fig.~\ref{fig:struct}(a).

-We schematically illustrate the alignment of the NbSe$_2$ states at the Fermi level at {\rm K} with respect to the CrBr$_{3}$ spin up and spin down states obtained with respect to the vacuum level from our first-principles calculations, in Fig.~\ref{fig:struct}(b).
-The spin polarized band structure of the trilayer heterostructure is shown in Fig.~\ref{fig:struct}(c).
+The alignment of the NbSe$_2$ states at the Fermi level at {\rm K} with respect to the CrBr$_{3}$ spin up and spin down states are illustrated in Fig.~\ref{fig:struct}(b) and the spin-polarized band structure of the trilayer heterostructure is shown in Fig.~\ref{fig:struct}(c).
 The NbSe$_{2}$ states reside within the spin-up gap of CrBr$_{3}$, close to the spin up conduction band states of CrBr$_{3}$.

 One striking change in the electronic structure of the heterostructure is the large exchange splitting, $\lambda_{\mathrm{ex}}$, of the NbSe$_{2}$ derived states (the bias field $\mu_{B}B=\lambda_{ex}/2)$.
 For the heterostructure in Fig.~\ref{fig:struct}(a), $\lambda_{\mathrm{ex}} $ is 121 meV between the spin up and spin down states.
-The origin of this splitting can be understood as follows.
-In bilayer NbSe$_{2}$ \cite{SM}, there are two pairs of spin degenerate bands, one pair corresponds to states from the top monolayer while the second pair is contributed by the bottom monolayer.
-Both pairs of bands are split due to interlayer coupling, $t_{\perp}$.
-In the heterostructure calculations we find the Nb atoms in the top and bottom monolayers aquire a magnetic moment, $m_{\rm Nb}$, of $\sim$ 0.10 to 0.13 $\mu_{B}$ due to proximity induced coupling between the Cr and Nb states.
-This manifests in a proximity induced exchange splitting, $\lambda_{\rm ex}$, illustrated in Fig.~\ref{fig:struct}(c) that breaks the spin degeneracy of these bands.
+In bilayer NbSe$_{2}$, the two pairs of spin degenerate bands, contributed by each monolayer, are split due to interlayer coupling, $t_{\perp}$ \cite{SM}.
+In the heterostructure calculations, the Nb atoms in the top and bottom monolayers aquire a magnetic moment, $m_{\rm Nb}$, of $\sim$ 0.10 to 0.13 $\mu_{B}$ due to proximity induced Cr-Nb coupling.
+This manifests in a proximity induced exchange splitting, $\lambda_{\rm ex}$, illustrated in Fig.~\ref{fig:struct}(c), that breaks the spin degeneracy of these bands.

 The magnitude of $\lambda_{\mathrm{ex}}$ reflects the magnitude of orbital overlap between the Nb and Cr $d-$electrons.
-Hence, it crucially depends on the overlap between the least overlapping orbitals in the magnetic exchange path, namely Se and Br $p$-states, which in turn is sensitive to the vertical separation distance between the Nb and Cr atoms, $d_{\mathrm{Cr-Nb}} $.
-For the different stacking configurations we explored, $d_{\mathrm{Cr-Nb}} $ varies due to the steric interaction between the Br and Se atoms at the interface \cite{SM}.
+It crucially depends on vertical separation distance between the Nb and Cr atoms, $d_{\mathrm{Cr-Nb}} $ \cite{SM}.
+Moreover, as Fig. ~\ref{fig:struct}(b) illustrates, the quasiclassical tunneling barrier in the spin-majority channel is 0.27 eV, while it is several times larger in the spin minority channel.
+Thus, we predict a strong spin-filtering effect for the Cr spins aligned along $z$ with the spin-minority tunneling being strongly suppressed.